pbinkley/microcopying_1940/index.markdown

 Photographic Reproduction of Library Materials has been active.
 That is the parent body of the Journal of Documentary Reproduction which has served as a means of communication.
 Mention should be made of the American Documentation Institute and the Bibliofilm Service.
-Again, the National <span style="page" id="page88">[p.88]</span> Bureau of Standards is now working on a rather extensive program in connection with the technical phases of activity which are important, I think, in establishing our own basic standards.</p>
+Again, the National <span class="page" id="page88">[p.88]</span> Bureau of Standards is now working on a rather extensive program in connection with the technical phases of activity which are important, I think, in establishing our own basic standards.</p>